 The Board would need to cast 3/4 of votes in favor of the change (higher than the usual threshold of 2/3).

 The new community power set out in 5.4 to approve changes to Fundamental Bylaws would apply.
-The threshold to approve the change would be set at a high bar, similar to the level of support needed to recall the entire Board.
+The threshold to approve the change would be set at a high bar, at the same level of support that needs to be shown by the Board (3/4 of votes in the community mechanism cast in favor) .

 If the change were agreed, then the new Fundamental Bylaw would appear in the Bylaws wherever it had to, and reference to the text as a Fundamental Bylaw would be added to the part of the Bylaws that lists them.
 In the case of an amendment, the text would be amended.
 In the case of a removal, the text would be removed and the reference to that part would be removed.